 disappear.

 In Unix terminals, echoing the input is optional.
 Some clients need it, while for some it would be undesirable (e.g. curses programs).
-Currently WinGDB does not support local echo mode.
-The input is correctly served and passed to debugged process, although is not visible in process console window.
-It will change in some future release.
+WinGDB supports optional local echo mode.
+When it is not active, the input is correctly served and passed to debugged process, although is not visible in process console window.
+When local echo is activated, the input is additionally echoed into the window.
+You can enable local echo mode by clicking a button on the toolbar above the process console window.

 This problem will be addressed on WinGDB side in future version.
 However, to use Visualizers you must have a Python-enabled GDB, and unfortunately most of currently available GDB versions for Windows does not support Python yet.